bitshares/bitshares.github.io-old/_technology/decentralized-asset-exchange.md

 ---
 title: Decentralized Asset Exchange
-subtitle: subtitle
+subtitle: As fast and flexible as any traditional centralized exchange
 image: ../images/frontpage/icon-daex.svg
 priority: 6
 summary: >
     BitShares provides the highest performance decentralized exchange available that has all of the features you would expect in a trading platform.
-Orders are settled the second you submit them.
-Collateralized bonds provide opportunities for leverage and earning interest and options contracts allow you to hedge your position.
+It can handle all of the trading volume of the NASDAQ while settling orders the second you submit them.
+With this kind of performance on a decentralized exchange, who needs risky centralized exchanges?
 ---

 --------

+BitShares provides the highest performance decentralized exchange available that has all of the features you would expect in a trading platform.
+It can handle all of the trading volume of the NASDAQ while settling orders the second you submit them.
+With this kind of performance on a decentralized exchange, who needs risky centralized exchanges?

 The centralized exchanges the world has known throughout history have proven unreliable and untrustworthy time and again.
 Whether it is [MF Global](http://www.forbes.com/sites/francinemckenna/2012/07/16/auditors-all-fall-down-pfgbest-and-mf-global-frauds-reveal-weak-watchdogs/),